• Skip to primary navigation

 Is Squid The Same Thing As Calamari?

-In the US we use the word calamari for our deep fried squid dishes.
-I enjoy those but prefer it even more when it’s not deep fried.
+In the US we use the word calamari for our deep-fried squid dishes.
+I enjoy those but prefer it even more when it’s not deep-fried.

-A quick tip that if you have ink from your squid don’t throw it away as you can use it to make squid ink pasta!
+A quick tip if you have ink from your squid don’t throw it away as you can use it to make squid ink pasta!

 Squid Pasta Ingredients: